johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 non-members.
 Members in the Guild automatically receive new slipstream strait parameters for free as part of the benefits of membership.

+### Space Merchant Trading Federation (SMTF)

+When the new cluster that already had advanced Slipstream drives was discovered in 7912, the surrounding clusters formed The Space Merchant Trading Federation (SMTF) to deal with the new polities in the cluster.
+The SMTF is made up of dozens of polities, corporations, species, academic, and other organizations from the nearby clusters.

+### The Syndicate

+The Syndicate is an organized crime organization that is spread across most of the local cluster and the connecting clusters both coreward and rimward.
+With good PR resources, they maintain a public face in most systems as local do-gooders, just helping the little guy.

+### Tepchania Institute of Technology

+A prestigious engineering university on [Tepchania](places#tepchania).
+Informally known as TIT.

 ### Vat Clones Organization